gilbertk27/SymmetricCipher_KIJ_Assignment1/README.md

 * You are free to use any programming language
   * Extra mark for using C
 * Plagiarism will get you 0 mark
 * All code must be uploaded to GitHub and commits must be done regularly.
-Put the link to your group's Github repo on this spreadsheet ASAP.

 ## Job Description